Genius loci, one regular calls me. Spirit of place.

 ‘I’m redundant,’ says a middle-aged man.
 ‘I’ve all these hours now.
 Will you read to me?’

 ‘Does it come back, the quiet?’
 Asks a wistful new mother.
 ‘Not unless you keep space for its return.’
 I am succinct with her, Zen-strict.

 Back to the here and now (words repeated in the scrolls, as I discipline myself to the moment again and again).
 This season and its mythical mile of longhand.
-My Wild Patience: A phrase from poet Adrienne Rich, but oriental still.
+My Wild Patience: A phrase from poet Adrienne Rich, but eastern still.
 Process over the pursuit of peak experience.
-Freedom is daily, prose-bound, routine remembering, she writes elsewhere, and I inch along my 150 feet of paper, agreeing.
+Freedom is daily, prose-bound, routine remembering, she writes, and I inch along my 150 feet of paper, agreeing.
 I am free from worry, full of thought.
 Held by language.

 The scrolls surprise strong feeling in others.
 A woman, shaken, writes: ‘Your simplicity was profoundly affecting.
 I imagined you from a more ancient time, focussed on something important.’
 After years of practice, my words unfurl without resistance, and this too delights and unsettles.
 How do I know what to say?
 What will I do with it?

 It has become a novelty I realise, with sadness, then hope: This ancient, simple means of being both self- contained and open to experience.
 Fully awake to our lives and times.

 Here is a pen, I say, and paper.
 Use them.
 Write me how it feels.